 Coursework and field experiences are designed to build skills in meeting the needs of students with very diverse backgrounds and skill levels.
-The Differentiated Instruction - Students with Disabilities Master's program provides teachers with extended research-based knowledge in the areas of assessment, differentiated instructional strategies, behavioral strategies, collaborative teamwork, assistive technology, and other inclusive education issues.
+The Differentiated Instruction - Special Education Master's program provides teachers with extended research-based knowledge in the areas of assessment, differentiated instructional strategies, behavioral strategies, collaborative teamwork, assistive technology, and other inclusive education issues.